-Thai Cashew Chicken Stir Fry - super quick Chicken Stir fry recipe, packed with Thai flavours with the added crunch of perfectly roasted Cashews.
+Thai Cashew Chicken Stir Fry - super quick Chicken Stir fry recipe is packed with thai flavors with the added crunch of perfectly roasted Cashews.
 You can either serve it as an appetizer or with rice/noodles for a complete meal.

-This Thai Cashew Stir fry is a classic take out style dish, just like Chinese Cashew Chicken but with bold Thai flavours.
-Juicy chicken pieces coated in a salty, spicy umami-rich sauce, crunchy roasted cashew, peppers and then there is enough heat from red chilli peppers.
+This Thai Cashew Stir fry is a classic take-out style dish, just like Chinese Cashew Chicken but with bold Thai flavors.
+Juicy chicken pieces coated in a salty, spicy umami-rich sauce, crunchy roasted cashew, peppers, and then there is enough heat from red chili peppers.

 Ingredients you need

-Like most of the Asian style stir fry recipes, you need a few sauces that are commonly used in stir-fries.
+Like most Asian-style stir-fry recipes, you need a few commonly used sauces.

 Chicken - Chicken breast or Chicken Thighs cut into bite-size pieces.
-If using boneless chicken breast, you need to work with it carefully and avoid overcooking.
+Using boneless chicken breast, you must work with it carefully and avoid overcooking.

 Cornstarch- To coat chicken.
 You can also use all-purpose flour.